mohitpai/journey-optimizer.en/help/using/rn/inline-messages.md

 ---
-title: Migration to journey inline authoring
+title: Migrate to journey inline authoring
 description: Learn how to migrate your messages
 exl-id: accdebba-5322-401e-8a40-3e1539e65a7e
 ---